-To request an accounting of disclosures, please write to contact the Health Information Management Department (SUNY Downstate Medical Center University Hospital of Brooklyn: 718-270-1845, SUNY Downstate Medical Center at LICH: 718-780-4632) who will provide you with an appropriate request form.
-On the request form, you must state a time period within the past six years for the disclosures you want us to include.
-For example, you may request a list of the disclosures that we made between January 1, 2010 and January 1, 2011.
+To request an accounting of disclosures, please write to contact the Health Information Management Department at 718-270-1845 who will provide you with an appropriate request form.
+On the request form, you must state a time period within the past six years (but after April 14, 2003) for the disclosures you want us to include.
+For example, you may request a list of the disclosures that we made between January 1, 2004 and January 1, 2005.
 You have a right to receive one accounting within every 12 month period for free.
 However, we may charge you for the cost of providing any additional accounting in that same 12 month period.
-We will always notify you of any cost involved so that you may choose to withdraw or modify your request before any
+We will always notify you of any cost involved so that you may choose to withdraw or modify your request before any costs are incurred.